SoFi personal loan review

-Yes, SoFi is a legit lending platform.
-It offers competitive APRs and exclusive borrower perks, and may be a good fit for those with an established credit history and a good to excellent credit score.
-It also offers other types of loans for its borrowers, giving you a range of options similar to a more traditional lender like a bank or credit union.
+Yes, SoFi is a legit lending platform with an encryption system to help safeguard your personal and financial information.
+It offers competitive APRs and exclusive borrower perks, and may be a good fit for those with an established credit history and good to excellent credit.

 How do I apply for a SoFi personal loan?

-To apply for a personal loan from SoFi, follow these steps:
+To apply for a personal loan from SoFi, follow these seven steps:

 SoFi conducts a soft pull on your credit report when you apply, which won’t impact your credit score.
 However, it may conduct a hard pull to verify your identity once your loan has been finalized.
 This may lower your credit score by a few points.